hannpet/hassio-omada/README.md

 ## Installation

-No special instructions for setup.
+No special instructions for setup, just install & start